yairm210/Unciv/docs/uniques.md

 Applicable to: Terrain

 #### Neighboring tiles will convert to [baseTerrain]
-Example: "Neighboring tiles will convert to [baseTerrain]"
+Example: "Neighboring tiles will convert to [Grassland]"

 Applicable to: Terrain

 #### Neighboring tiles except [baseTerrain] will convert to [baseTerrain]
-Example: "Neighboring tiles except [baseTerrain] will convert to [baseTerrain]"
+Example: "Neighboring tiles except [Grassland] will convert to [Grassland]"

 Applicable to: Terrain